 Make a note of the weight of your bird, and check it again if you have scales big enough at home.
 Knowing the exact weight will make sure the cooking time is correct, and avoid an overcooked, dry bird or a raw one.

-If you have a fresh turkey, make sure you get it out of the fridge 30 minutes before you cook it.
-You’ll get less shrinkage when it goes into a hot oven at room temperature.
+If you have a fresh turkey, make sure you get it out of the fridge at least 60 minutes before you cook it, so that it comes to room temperature.
+You’ll get less shrinkage when it goes into a hot oven.

 Top thawing tip: it takes approximately 24 hours for 2kg+ of turkey to fully thaw in the fridge.
 To thaw in cold water, it approximately takes 30 mins per 0.4 kg of poultry.